Being Praised as "Special" is a Harmful Lie

 “Talent” we are born with and aren't responsible for - “hard work” is in our control and is based upon our willingness to work hard.
 One in still in our hands - the other is some fluke of flesh.

-”Gifted” is often the luck of being born in the first months of the year
+”Gifted” is often the luck of being born in the first months of the year.

-The fact is most of the "gifted and talented" children chosen just had the good luck of being born in the beginning of the year.
+Most of the "gifted and talented" children chosen just had the good luck of being born in the beginning of the year.
 At the early ages of school there is a huge developmental difference in 8 or 10 months.
 That's the difference between the kid born in February being chosen as "gifted" over the kid born in December.
 These differences even out over time as kids grow, but until then - one of these kids is getting the message that they are "born" with something better.

 The earlier we're recognized as being "gifted" the less likely we'll be able to ask questions or ask for help as we grow up.